Elly0911/DUTech_Innovators/README.md

 Run these commands when you first clone the repository:

-1. Ensure you are in the right file location:
+1. Ensure you are in the correct directory:

-    cd (your folder location)
+    cd your-folder-location

 2. Create a virtual environment: